thoughtworks-jumpstart/guides/docs/backend-web-development/express-routing.md

 The Request object passed to the request handler holds all the HTTP request information that was sent to your server like query strings.

+It starts off as an instance of _http.IncomingMessage_, a core Node object.
+Express then extends the object to add further functionality.

+These are the commonly used and useful properties of the request object:

+- `req.params`
+  An array containing named route parameters.
+This will be further explained below.

+- `req.query`
+  An object containing querystring parameters as name/value pairs.
+This will also be further explained below.

 ```js
 console.log("Method: " + req.method);
 ```